 Know before you go: We recommend contacting your destination before your visit for their latest rules and regulations.
 Find up-to-date COVID-19 traveler resources on visitPA.com.

 Lake Erie Wine Country Trail is approximately 53 miles long, spanning 30,000 acres of vineyards along Lake Erie.
 Twelve of their 23 wineries can be found in Pennsylvania.
-Those with time constraints appreciate the closeness of the trail’s wineries, which produce everything from ice and fruit varieties to specialty wines like brandies and ports.
+Those with time constraints will appreciate the closeness of the trail’s wineries, which produce everything from ice and fruit varieties to specialty wines like brandies and ports.
 Don’t have all day?
-Use the handy Trip Planner to select which wineries you want to visit and receive detailed directions to each.
+Narrow down your plans using the Wineries and Things to Do pages.
 While you’re in the area, you can’t miss Presque Isle State Park – offering seven miles of sandy beaches along Lake Erie, hiking and biking trails, fishing, and more.

 Eight wineries in the Laurel Highlands make up the scenic Southwest Passage Wine Trail.
 The cooler climate and higher elevations in this region help cold-hardy native grapes thrive in the shale-based soils.
 You can expect to find varieties like Chardonnay, Cabernet, Franc, Vidal, and Chambourcin.
 Along the way, explore the mountains and valleys of southwestern Pennsylvania — and before you leave, we recommend a stop at destinations like Frank Lloyd Wright’s Fallingwater and the stunning Nemacolin Woodlands Resort.